People can be good to each other

 Source: friendship day image hd Free Photo https://www.vecteezy.com/photo/30639071-friendship-day-image-hd

 In recent months I have been travelling to Sydney from the South Coast more often than usual to spend as much time as I can with my mother.
-The grand old lady is increasingly becoming lost inside that terrible thick fog of dementia.
-It is a heartbreaking experience common to many homes.
-A few days ago I shared a story inspired by an unexpected encounter during one of these trips as I will often make time to visit some of my favourite places—bookstores and cafes where I will do a great deal of my drafting.
-I have been to visit mother twice since that little reflection to do with the seminary posted only a few days ago.
-I am back home wanting to share another moment with you which left an indelible mark on me.
-It deals with one of my favourite words and the charism found in those beautiful souls we encounter along the way—that is, compassion (to “suffer with”).
+The grand old lady is progressively becoming lost inside that terrible thick fog of dementia.
+I cannot describe this disease any other way.
+It is a heartbreaking experience known to many homes.
+A few days ago I shared a story inspired by an unexpected encounter during one of these trips.
+I have been to visit Mother twice since that reflection to do with the seminary.
+Now back home I would like to share another meaningful moment with you which has left an indelible impression on me.
+It has to do with one of my favourite words and the charism found in those beautiful souls we encounter along the way—that is, compassion (to “suffer with”).
 I do know, I refer to this most important of charities too often.
 Yet, for some good reason, I am compelled to speak on it.
 We may not all be capable of sacrificial love, which Jesus might ask of us (1 Jn 3:16), but compassion is always within our reach.

 Compassion asks us to go where it hurts, to enter into the places of pain, to share in brokenness, fear, confusion, and anguish.
 Compassion challenges us to cry out with those in misery, to mourn with those who are lonely, to weep with those in tears.
 Compassion requires us to be weak with the weak, vulnerable with the vulnerable, and powerless with the powerless.
 Compassion means full immersion in the condition of being human.
 (Henri J. M. Nouwen, You are the Beloved: Daily Meditations for Spiritual Living)